flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

     - Search online for the real life D-ATIS at your arrival airport (much like the ATIS example above).
     - Use the `Trans ALT` + 1000 ft.
-        - **Development Version:** If you have imported your flight plan via our simBrief integration, this value would be autopopulated for you.
+    - If you have imported your flight plan via our simBrief integration, this value would be autopopulated for you.

 ![Transition level on chart](../assets/beginner-guide/descent/EGKK-APPR-char-1.png "Transition level on chart"){loading=lazy}<br/>
 ![ILS information on chart](../assets/beginner-guide/descent/EGKK-APPR-chart-2.png "ILS information on chart"){loading=lazy}<br/>